peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EFloat RoundToIntegerNoRoundedFlag(
         PeterO.Numbers.EContext ctx);

-Returns a binary float with the same value as this object but rounded to an integer, without adding the  `FlagInexact`  or  `FlagRounded`  flags.
+Returns a binary floating-point number with the same value as this object but rounded to an integer, without adding the  `FlagInexact`  or  `FlagRounded`  flags.
 The resulting number's Exponent property will not necessarily be 0; use the Quantize method instead to give the result an exponent of 0.

 <b>Parameters:</b>